 small seeds are globoid in shape and somewhat flattened.
 The root

 system is fibrous and rhizomatous.
 At favorable sites, vegetative

-colonies of plants often develop from the rhizomes.
+colonies of plants often develop from

 The preference is full or partial sun, wet to moist conditions, and